 There are ongoing and limitless opportunities for volunteering and getting engaged with the Ann Arbor Parks and Recreation Services Unit.
 GIVE 365

 and the seasonal Adopt-a-Park Program

 offer volunteer opportunities ranging from a 90 minute commitment, to a more long term, ongoing role.
 Natural Area Preservation

-also has volunteer opportunities that support their mission to protect and restore Ann Arbor's natural areas and to foster an environmental ethic among its citizens.
-If you are feeling the tug to volunteer or give some time, reach out or explore the websites above to see what’s upcoming or how to get involved.
+also has volunteer opportunities that support their mission to protect and restore Ann Arbor's natural areas and to foster an environmental ethic within the community.
+If you are feeling the call to volunteer or give some time, reach out or explore the websites above to see what’s upcoming or how to get involved.
 Check out Gallup Park

 Report a Problem - A2 Fix It

 To report any maintenance issues or other problem during your park visit, please report through

 Keep in mind that parks are large spaces and A2 Fix It requests can be difficult to find without detailed information.
 When reporting an issue in a park please include location details.
 There is a details and description section near the end of the request process to help you provide this.
 In addition, users can utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
 Finally, please consider including a wide angle photo or include background landmarks, which helps staff find and fix the problem.